 for disposal of mixed wastes are very expensive; these costs must be born by the Departments

 generating the mixed waste material.
-The Radiation Safety Office, in conjunction
+The Radiation Safety Office, in conjunction with

-for disposal of any generated mixed waste.
+disposal of any generated mixed waste.

 - Mixed wastes must be collected in containers that will not react with the material and that can be kept completely closed to the environment.